subbu-art/DatExtractor/README.rst

 Download
 ========
-dateutil is available on PyPI
+DatExtractor is available on PyPI https://pypi.org/project/DatExtractor/1.0/
-https://pypi.org/project/DatExtractor/1.0/

-The documentation is hosted at:
+The documentation is hosted at: https://datextractor.readthedocs.io/en/latest/

 Code